awsdocs/aws-doc-sdk-examples/gov2/dynamodb/README.md

-# DynamoDB code examples for the AWS SDK for Go
+# DynamoDB code examples for the SDK for Go

 ## Overview

-Shows how to use the AWS SDK for Go (V2) to create Amazon DynamoDB tables and move data in and out of them.
+Shows how to use the AWS SDK for Go (v2) to create Amazon DynamoDB tables and move data in and out of them.

 *Amazon DynamoDB is a fully managed NoSQL database service that provides fast and